shaoanlu/fewshot-face-translation-GAN/README.md

 The above image illustrates our generator, which is a encoder-decoder based network, at test phase.
 Our swap-them-all approach is basically a GAN conditioned on the latent embeddings extracted from a pre-trained face recognition model.
 [SPADE](https://arxiv.org/abs/1903.07291) module is intrioduced in the decoder in order to inject better semantic information.
 On the other hand, the use of [Res2Net](https://arxiv.org/abs/1904.01169) module is purely heuristic without much meaningful reason.
 The architecture of SPADE Res2Net block is shown below.

 ![](https://github.com/shaoanlu/faceswap-GAN-swap-them-all/raw/master/images/sta_SPADE_Res2Net_block.jpg)

+### Things that didn't work

+1. We tried to distort (spline warp, downsample) the input image as in [faceswap-GAN](https://github.com/shaoanlu/faceswap-GAN) instead of masking it.
+However, the model did not learn proper identity translation but output face that is similar to its input.